Money Smart Athlete Blog

 By Stefanos Gregoriou, The Sports Financial Literacy Academy

-The method of compensation for athletes competing in individual sports varies, as does the manner of taxes.
-Solo-sport athletes are frequently compensated with prize money based on their performance in various tournaments or competitions.
-Furthermore, solo-sport athletes, particularly prominent ones, may be paid to participate at a tournament or competition in order to boost the status of the event and attract a large audience.
-Moreover, high-level athletes’ income is frequently supplemented by endorsement/sponsorship deals from outside parties.
+The method of compensation for athletes in individual sports varies, as does the manner of taxation.
+Solo-sport athletes often earn prize money based on performance in various tournaments or competitions.
+Prominent athletes may also be paid to participate in events, boosting the event’s status and audience.
+High-level athletes often supplement their income with endorsement and sponsorship deals.

-In the U.S., solo-sport professional athletes have to pay both federal and state income taxes, just like any other US citizen.
-In terms of state taxes, they must pay income tax in each state where they earn prize/competition revenues or payments for participation in a specific tournament in that state.
-The rationale is that athletes should pay state income taxes in the state where they earn the revenue.
-That implies that if a professional athlete makes money in many jurisdictions, they must pay income taxes to each one separately.
+In the U.S., solo-sport athletes pay both federal and state income taxes, like other U.S. citizens.
+Regarding state taxes, athletes must pay income tax in each state where they earn prize money or competition revenues.
+This means that athletes must pay taxes in the state where they earn their income.
+If athletes earn money in several jurisdictions, they must pay income taxes to each one separately.

-Additionally, solo-sport athletes are taxed on their net earnings in the same way as people who work in any other profession.
-Athlete personal awards, appearance and participation fees, grants, sponsorship and endorsement money, merchandising revenue for product sales, royalties from licensing activities are common sources of income for athletes.
-These athletes are entitled to deduct expenditures from their gross income, which often include agency commissions and manager’s fees, competition travel and lodging, touring costs, equipment, clothing, training facility and trainer/coach charges, and so on.
+Solo-sport athletes are taxed on net earnings, similar to workers in other professions.
+Athlete income includes personal awards, participation fees, grants, and sponsorships.
+Endorsement money, merchandising revenue, and royalties from licensing activities are also sources of income.
+Athletes may deduct expenses from their gross income, such as agency commissions and manager’s fees, travel and lodging costs, and training expenses.

-It is very important for all athletes to be aware of the tax treatment of their earnings in their country of residence as well as in the countries in which they compete, in order to comply with the relevant laws of each country as well as avoid any double taxation on their income.
+Athletes must understand the tax treatment of their earnings in their country of residence and in countries where they compete.
+They must comply with the laws of each country to avoid double taxation.

 The Money Smart Athlete® Blog is established and run by the Sports Financial Literacy Academy® (SFLA).
 Through its education programs, the SFLA has the vision to financially educate and empower athletes of all ages to become better people, not just better athletes.
 For more information on our courses, our SFLA Approved Trainer Program®, and how they can benefit you and your clients, please get in touch with us at [email protected].